flutter/website/animations/shared-element-transitions/index.md

 ### RadialExpansion class

-The RadialExpansion widget, the core of the demo, expands and clips the circle that holds the image.
+The RadialExpansion widget, the core of the demo, builds the widget tree that clips the image during the transition.
+The clipped shape results from the intersection of a circular clip (that grows during flight), with a rectangular clip (that remains a constant size throughout).

 To do this, it builds the following widget tree:

 <img src="images/radial-expansion-class.png" alt="widget tree for the RadialExpansion widget">